flux-framework/flux-operator/docs/getting_started/user-guide.md

   localDeploy: false
 ```

-This means we will use peristent volume claims instead.
+This means we will use persistent volume claims instead.
 Then do:

 ```bash
 $ make apply